 Hiking departure from the trailhead (trailhead)

-This trail is located along the river on South Fork Kings River, so there is always water nearby and the fresh greenery is lively, making it a truly pleasant trail.
-From the start, you will walk along a fairly flat trail from the waterfall.
+This trail runs along the South Fork Kings River, so there's always water nearby and the fresh greenery is vibrant, making it a really pleasant trail.
+From the start to just before the waterfall, the trail is fairly flat

-Since the season was in the second half of May, there was a lot of melting snow, and the river had a solid amount of water.
-It is also famous for its area where bears often appear.
-Depending on the season, you may be able to see the smiling bears.
+As it was the second half of May, there was a lot of meltwater and the river was full of water.
+The area is also famous for being a frequent haunt of mother and cub bears.
+Depending on the time of year, you might be able to see a smiling mother and cub bear

-We continue further, soothed by the crystal clear waters of the river, the squeals of water, and the sounds of the birds.
+We continue on, soothed by the clear water of the river, the sound of the babbling brook, and the sounds of the birds

-And about an hour and 50 minutes after the start, I came into view.
+Then, about 1 hour and 50 minutes after we started, it came into view

-On the way back, you will need to go back the way you came, but if you have time, we recommend heading over to the river to cool off.
+On the way back, you will return the way you came, but if you have time, we recommend taking a stroll down to the river to cool off

-It is less well known than Yosemite National Park, but that is what makes it appealing.
-There are few people and there are many hiking trails where you can enjoy the spectacular scenery.
-It is the perfect place for outdoor and hiking lovers.
-It's a great location for 2-3 days in nature while camping or backpacking.
+It's less well-known than Yosemite National Park, but that's its charm.
+There are fewer people and plenty of hiking trails where you can enjoy the stunning scenery.
+It's a great place for outdoor enthusiasts and hiking fans.
+It's also a great location for spending two or three days in nature, camping or backpacking

 Notes regarding the spread of COVID-19

-As of October 2021, various countries are likely to experience a variety of situations, including entry restrictions due to the strengthening of quarantine systems, restrictions on admission to national parks, and restrictions on travel within the country.
-These conditions may change without notice, so when traveling, be sure to obtain local information such as embassies and consulates of each country, the Ministry of Foreign Affairs' overseas safety website (infectious disease risk information) and national park websites, and check the information about the transfer location, the countries where you plan to travel, and the area around the destinations you plan to visit before making any effort to plan and take reasonable steps.
+As of October 2021, various countries are currently implementing various restrictions, including entry restrictions due to strengthened quarantine measures, restrictions on entry to national parks, and domestic travel restrictions.
+These conditions are subject to change without notice, so when traveling, be sure to obtain local information from each country's embassy or consulate, the Ministry of Foreign Affairs' Overseas Safety Website (Infectious Disease Risk Information), national park websites, and other sources, and check the information for transit points, the country you plan to travel to, and the areas around the places you plan to visit before making reasonable plans and taking action

 Kato Sayaka